Slanes - Irish, American, German . Cutting with a slane is shown in the 3 minute tape HERE

 Peatland Legacy (Saving Ireland’s Peatlands) harvesting for electric plants, peat bricks, horticulture TAPE HERE

 Scotland Restores Its Peatlands to Keep Carbon in the Ground TAPE HERE

 10 Reasons to Save the Indonesian Peat.
 Destroying forests and peatlands, underground peat fires.
 Peat video at end of article.
 TAPE HERE

 Plumbing the Depths of a Bog.
 5 speakers on

 the peatlands, mapping the changes, archaeology and land management,

 peatland restoration, various names.
 Galloway Glens.
-Scotland Apr 2021 HERE TAPE may be HERE
+Scotland Apr 2021 HERE TAPE HERE

 PEAT ON THE HEARTH 1844

 Peat, sometimes called turf, but improperly, is a fuel much employed in many countries; although in England, from the abundance of coal, a much superior substance, it is little esteemed.
 Nevertheless, it is the only fuel which the poorer classes can procure in parts of the north and west of Scotland, and a great part of Ireland.
 In many parts of Holland there is no other fuel; and in several districts of France, Germany, and other kingdoms of Europe, where coal and wood are scarce, the poorer inhabitants burn nothing.